raphael-m-prismic/welltech-test/README.md

 ```

 > [!NOTE]
-> We are using algoliasearch `v4.23.3` to avoid any breaking API changes.
+> I used algoliasearch `v4.23.3` to avoid any breaking API changes.
 > In v5 and later, methods like `initIndex()` or `initSearch()` no longer exist and would have caused runtime errors such as `client.initIndex is not a function`.

+&nbsp;

 ### Indexing the data to Algolia

-Before we index the data, let's inform our application about the Algolia credentials.
+Before you index the data, let's inform your application about the Algolia credentials.
 You can find them in the ['API Keys' section in the Algolia dashboard'](https://dashboard.algolia.com/account/api-keys/).
 From here, you want to copy your **Application ID,** **Search-Only API Key,** and **Admin API Key**.

 ![Algolia Search API Keys](./public//readme/algolia-api-keys.png)